i-doit/knowledge-base/docs/en/maintenance-and-operation/cronjob-setup.md

 Cronjobs setup - yes or no?

 The setup of cronjobs is optional.
-However, we definitely recommend using this option, at best directly after the [installation](/display/en/Installation).
+However, we definitely recommend using this option, at best directly after the [IT documentation](../glossary.md).

 **Contents**